 A raw diet (for adult beagles) can help with improving their coat, teeth, and breath, and is generally healthier than processed foods.
 However, raw diets can also pose additional risks, such as choking on bones or becoming infected with harmful bacteria.

-It’s not appropriate for all dogs, particularly with those with existing medical conditions that cannot process high-protein foods.
+It’s not appropriate for all dogs, particularly those with existing medical conditions that cannot process high-protein foods.
 Always seek professional advice first.

 If you want to go one step further and reduce the smelly traces that your beagle leaves behind in your home, you can try the following: